 The margins (left, right, top, bottom) should be 1 inch (2.54 centimetres) according to the APA style.

 Word will have these as the default (to check, click on the Insert tab, Margins in the Page Setup group - the Normal setting should be selected).
 This will be suitable for most academic papers and you will not have to make any changes.

 You may have to make changes if your paper (usually a thesis or dissertation) is to be printed and bound.
 See how to set up APA margins for bound documents.

 This is the first page of your academic paper.

 The contents of the title page differ between student and professional papers in the APA seventh edition.

-See how to format the APA title page in Word (both sixth and seventh editions).
+See how to format the APA title page in Word.

 - running head